Compost: What can go in it? Tips for first-class compost with soilkind

 This is because compost is a natural source of nutrients for plants.
 Therefore, dispose of as little processed food as possible in soilkind.
 Too much of it can affect the quality of the compost.
 If your compost feels oily, dispose of it in your regular organic waste.

-The compost that soilkind makes for you from your leftovers is a real nutrient bomb for your plants.
+The compost that soilkind makes for you from your scraps is a real nutrient bomb for your plants.
 Whether in the garden, on the balcony or for your houseplants - the compost you make promotes growth and ensures healthy, well nourished soil.

 Mix the compost in a ratio of 1 to 10 with fresh, peat-free soil or work some compost into the top layer of soil of your plants with a fork or small hoe.